gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 * Recording a bigger dataset capturing more angles/distances of the target will help in further improving the network accuracy.

+* Adding more layers will also help in capturing more contexts and improve accuracy of segmentation.

 * Changing learning rate can also be helpful in reducing learning time.